MarioGiancini/wordpress-to-sanity/README.md

 - The HTML is sanitized, but _most_ HTML tags are allowed (check `/lib/sanitizeHTML.js`)
   - This also includes compatibility with Portable Text.
 - The mapped Sanity document files are created as separate json files, each within a directory organized by post type.
 The `nljson` import file is compiled from all the individual document files created, with soft linking for import compatibility.

+## Future Improvements
+- Importing your Sanity project schema to map to post fields.
+- Arguments to clear out imports directory when running migrate script.